AlirezaErshadi/axrelay/README.md

 ### Test axrelay with non-Google xmpp accounts

 On your own machine, log in to an xmpp client with two different xmpp accounts.
-We'll refer to one as account A, and the other as account B.
+Weʼll refer to one as account *A*, and the other as account *B*.

 *Test with dukgo.com accounts first since they are free to create and the dukgo.com xmpp server reliably federates with other xmpp servers.
-Google's xmpp servers have been known to not always federate with other xmpp servers.*
+Googleʼs xmpp servers have been known to not always federate with other xmpp servers.*

-*As of 2014-03-09, gmail.com's and Google domains' xmpp servers were not supporting encrypted connections.*
+*As of 2014-03-09, gmail.comʼs and Google apps domainsʼ xmpp servers were not supporting encrypted connections.*

-Now send a message from A to axr.lantern.io with body "/whoami".
+Now send a message from *A* to axr.lantern.io with body "/whoami".
-You should get a reply with A's new anonymized jid, A':
+You should get a reply with *A*ʼs new anonymized jid, *Aʹ*:

 ![screenshot](screenshots/0.A-whoami-A'.png)

-Now send a message from B to axr.lantern.io with body "/whoami".
+Now send a message from *B* to axr.lantern.io with body "/whoami".
-You should get a reply with B's new anonymized jid, B':
+You should get a reply with *B*ʼs new anonymized jid, *Bʹ*:

 ![screenshot](screenshots/1.B-whoami-B'.png)

-Now send a message from B to A':
+Now send a message from *B* to *Aʹ*:

 ![screenshot](screenshots/2.B-messages-A'.png)

-A should now receive a message with the body of the message you just sent, but coming from B':
+*A* should now receive a message with the body of the message you just sent, **but coming from *Bʹ*, not *B*:**

 ![screenshot](screenshots/3.A-receives-message-from-B'.png)

-A should be able to reply to this message:
+*A* can now reply to this message:

 ![screenshot](screenshots/4.A-replies-to-B'.png)

-and B should get it:
+and *B* should get a matching message from *Aʹ*:

 ![screenshot](screenshots/5.B-receives-message-from-A'.png)

+So axrelay allows *A* and *B* to communicate with each other without ever discovering one anotherʼs real addresses.

 **RESULT: Great success.**